lhrolim/pragma-challenge/answers_readme.md

 * Consider using server push technologies such as SSE or websockets so that the proxy server is able to control the pulls to the sensor apis reducing the number of hits it would receive as more and more clients connect.
 With that approach it would also be possible to cache results that have not varied improving network efficiency.
 * Consider improving UI so that there's a better visual cue when the status is not good.
 * Still on UI think of pagination and filters as ways to scale up the clients to show up more beers.
 * Think of implementing a CircuitBreaker approach to the downstream SensorAPI so that whenever it's down we can return the last cached version and help it to gracefully restore
+* Depending on how the requirements evolve (ex: I18N) the logic on where to generate the status and even the names of the beer could be changed from client to server.